GoogleContainerTools/kpt-functions-sdk/README.md

 - **Configuration Compliance:** e.g. Require all `Namespace` configurations to have a `cost-center` label.
 - **Configuration Generation:** e.g. Provide a blueprint for new services by generating a `Namespace` with organization-mandated defaults for `RBAC`, `ResourceQuota`, etc.
 - **Configuration Migration:** e.g. Update all `PodSecurityPolicy` configurations to improve the security posture.

 ![demo][demo-run]

-KPT functions can be run as one-off functions or as part of a CI/CD pipeline.
+KPT functions can be run locally or as part of a CI/CD pipeline.

 In GitOps workflows, KPT functions read and write configuration files from a Git repo.
 Changes to the system authored by humans and mutating KPT functions are reviewed before being committed to the repo.
 KPT functions